HMarzban/jquery-plugin-previewer/README.md

 previewer.js
 =============

 Simple Jquery Module Plugin for preview link in your page.
-This Jquery plugin required for <a href="https://fanavard.com/" title="Fanavard">Fanavard</a> Contest UI Develop.
+This Jquery plugin open hyperlink in your website page on pops up modal, the user can open multi hyperlinks on one modal and manage them by tabs order.
+Test plugin now on the demo page.

 <a href="https://github.com/HosseinMarzban/jquery-plugin-previewer/tree/master/demo" title="Demo previewer.js">DEMO</a>

 # How to use

-Add these two files in header or footer of your html file, Be careful before import `previewer.js` import <a href="https://code.jquery.com/" title="JQuery">JQuery</a> or <a href="http://requirejs.org/" title="requirejs">requirejs</a> base on you need.
+Add these two files in Header or Footer of your html file, Be careful before import `previewer.js` import <a href="https://code.jquery.com/" title="JQuery">JQuery</a> or <a href="http://requirejs.org/" title="requirejs">requirejs</a> base on you need.

 ``` html
 <link href="../css/style.css"  rel=stylesheet>